-Johnson Fain is a leader in using computer technology, incorporating the latest available software throughout its design process.
+Johnson Fain is a leader in using computer technology, incorporating the latest available software, hardware and workflows throughout its design process.
 The firm has been using computer technology in all phases of its work flow since 1984, with the belief that the people on project teams, designers and architects, have a “hands-on” knowledge of the software.
 Senior Design Architects and Design Principals are intensely involved with pushing the technology and developing new techniques of design investigation and methods of visualization.
-This helps to insure innovation, creativity, and efficiency throughout the project duration.
+This helps to ensure innovation, creativity, and efficiency throughout the project duration.

-Our three disciplines, Architecture, Urban Design+Planning, and Interiors, use Microsoft Office, Project, Outlook, and other supportive software to communicate with our clients.
-We have our own FTP site to accept and transfer project data.
+Our three disciplines, Architecture, Urban Design+Planning and Interiors, use Microsoft Office, Project, Outlook, and other supportive software to communicate with our clients.
+We use sophisticated software (Newforma) for the transfer and tracking of files and the exchange of information throughout the life of the project.
 Video conferencing is accomplished by using GoToMeeting and WebEx.
 Adobe Design Suite is used extensively for our raster and vector graphics using Photoshop, InDesign, Acrobat, and Illustrator.
-Our Urban Design + Planning studio also uses CorelDraw to create maps and diagrams.
+Our Urban Design + Planning studio also uses the Adobe Suite to create maps and diagrams.
 Project research for all disciplines utilizes the Web and a digital image library that can be accessed through the office’s intranet system.

 Johnson Fain also utilizes 3D printing in its modelshop so that complex 3D computer models can be constructed into physical form.
 Building models are built in Revit and Rhino software and converted to a stereo lithographic format (STL) and plotted on a 3D printer.
 Depending on the complexity and size of the building model, the printing time can take hours to days to complete.
 With this new technology, the architectural team is able to produce very complex geometry that could not be built by traditional model building techniques in the past, offering the client a better representation of the design solution.

 Building information modeling (BIM) is incorporated in all new architectural projects.
-Using Revit, since 2005, offers our clients the ability to have a detailed 3D model that is fully coordinated with all consultants.
+The firm has used Revit since 2005, offering our clients the ability to have a detailed 3D model that is fully coordinated with all consultants.